RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 naturally.
-By contrast, when we recognize that many contributing factors are necessary for an event to occur, we see those factors as partially flowing linearly (often in parallel) and partially converging, intersecting, and diverging at different points along a time line.
+By contrast, when we recognize that many contributing factors are necessary for an event to occur, we see those factors as partially flowing linearly (often in parallel) and partially converging, intersecting, and diverging at different points along a timeline.

 Hindsight, as an agent of control, reinforces the belief that we can know our systems fully, especially because we exist outside of them.
 After all, if we